Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 **id:** This is the internal ID of the item.
 Players don't see this, but it's important to use a unique ID for every item in all of your shops.
 This is used in commands, placeholders and referencing the item

-**effects:** These are the effects that are ran when the player buys the item.
+**buy-effects:** These are the effects that are ran when the player buys the item.
 Read here for more info: [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect). **Only Triggered Effects**.
 #### Buy

 **type/value/display:** This is standard configuration of prices, read here for more info: [Prices](https://plugins.auxilor.io/all-plugins/prices).
 Prices are configured per-item.